joomla-framework/datetime/doc/strategy.md

 }
 ```
 Notice that in all methods of a `Stategy` we get a PHP `DateTime` object and we make a use of its mutability.
-All changes we make to that PHP `DateTime` object and we even don't need to return it.
+All changes we're making to that PHP `DateTime` object and we even don't need to return it.

 ## Custom `DateTime`
 In fact changing a `Strategy` is a important process.
 This is why there isn't a public static `setStrategy()` method, because